Mikayil Jabrayilov: Biography

-Mikayil Jabrayilov was born on April 27, 1952, in Okhud village of Shaki region, in the family of the legendary partisan French national hero Ahmediyya Jabrayilov in the Second World War.
+Mikayil Jabrayilov was born on 27 April 1952 in Okhud village of Shaki District, in the family of the legendary partisan French national hero Ahmadiyya Jabrayilov in the Second World War.
 He started his secondary school in the village of Okhud.
-He was appointed as a militia officer in Sheki City Internal Affairs Department.
+He was appointed as a militia officer in Shaki City Internal Affairs Department.

 Military activities

-On December 12, 1990, Mikail Jabrailov who was a senior police lieutenant was sent to Karabakh with his police officers.
+On 12 December 1990 Mikail Jabrailov, who was a senior police lieutenant, was sent to Karabakh with his police officers.
 Their task was to protect the village of Jamilli which belonged to the Republic of Azerbaijan.

 Once, when he was in the village, he went to bring some cereals to the residents of the village with his police officers.
-Suddenly, the Armenian soldiers attacked them on the road between the Dzhamilli and Kosalar.
+Suddenly, the Armenian soldiers attacked them on the road between the Jamilli and Kosalar.
 One of the officers was seriously wounded by the sniper bullet.
 Mikayil got shot on his shoulders.
-Nevertheless, Mikayil continued his fight and when he tried to rescue his captured soldiers on December 15, 1990, he got killed in the battlefield.
+Nevertheless, Mikayil continued his fight and when he tried to rescue his captured soldiers on 15 December 1990 he was killed in the battlefield.

 He was married and had one child.